-Read on to find out how to prepare your pipes for plunging temperatures and what to do if you're too late.
+Read on to find out how you can prepare your pipes for plunging temperatures and things you can do if you're too late.

-Before the temperature dips below zero, prepare your pipes to prevent them from freezing and bursting by doing the following:
+Before the temperature dips below zero, there are steps you can take to prepare your pipes and potentially help stop them from freezing or bursting.

 Let the warm air flow

 Keep your home warm throughout the day by setting your heating to come on for an hour or two when you're out.
 You should also keep cold air out by closing your windows and using door seals or draught excluders.

 If your pipes and tanks are in unheated loft spaces or forgotten cupboards, open the hatch or door occasionally to allow warm air to circulate around them.